SagarTeotia1/PHOTO-CONTEXT-V1/README.md

 The web interface allows you to:
 - Upload multiple images simultaneously
 - Process images with Gemini 2.5 Pro
+- Automatically store images in ImageKit cloud storage
 - Search through processed images using natural language descriptions
 - View analysis results and download JSON files
+- Manage cloud-stored images directly from the interface